Make your own Bath Bombs with this super easy, All Natural Recipe

-Citric acid is used in canning so you should be able to buy it at the grocery or big box store near the mason jars in the canning section.
+Citric acid is used in canning so you should be able to buy it at the grocery or big box store.
+Just look in the canning aisle near the mason jars.

-Now you want to add some color – just a 5 or 6 drops at a time.
+Once that is combined, it is time for you to add some color – just 5 or 6 drops at a time.
 Drip the color on your bath bomb mixture and stir it in.
 Feel free to experiment with color combinations, you know: yellow & blue makes green, etc.